 Under the provisions of the Americans with Disabilities Act of 1990, as amended, and the ADA Amendments Act of 2008, qualified applicants and employees with disabilities will not be knowingly discriminated against in hiring, promotion, discharge, pay, job training, benefits, and other terms and conditions of employment.
 Support and consideration will be given to any employee who, in spite of serious medical conditions or disability, is able to perform all of the essential functions of the assigned position with or without reasonable accommodations so long as he/she is not a health or safety threat to students, the employee, or fellow employees.
-Employees who have qualifying medical conditions/disabilities covered under the Americans with Disabilities Act (ADA) and are in need of accommodations to enable them to perform the essential functions of their job should contact the School District's Office of Diversity and Affirmative Action/ADA and Title IX Programs at (702) 799-5087 or by email: odaa-ada@nv.ccsd.net.
+Employees who have qualifying medical conditions/disabilities covered under the Americans with Disabilities Act (ADA) and are in need of accommodations to enable them to perform the essential functions of their job should contact the the office of the Assistant Human Resources Officer, who oversees the EEO Compliance and Enforcement Office, ADA, and Title IX programs (702) 799-5087 or by email: odaa-ada@nv.ccsd.net.
 Employees may need to provide updated medical documentation to the office in order to establish that they have a covered disability/medical condition under the ADA.